zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER EIGHT.md

 weren't going to be changing the furniture into animals for a long time.
 After taking a lot of complicated notes, they were each given a match and started trying to turn it into a needle.
 By the end of the lesson, only Hermione Granger had made any difference to her match; Professor McGonagall showed the class how it had gone all silver and pointy and gave Hermione a rare smile.

 The class everyone had really been looking forward to was Defense Against the Dark Arts, but Quirrell's lessons turned out to be a bit of a joke.
 His classroom smelled strongly of garlic, which everyone said was to ward off a vampire he'd met in Romania and was afraid would be coming back to get him one of these days.
-His turban, he told them, had been given to him by an African prince as a thank-you for getting rid of a troublesome zombie, but they weren't sure they believed this story.
+His ==turban==, he told them, had been given to him by an African prince as a thank-you for getting rid of a troublesome zombie, but they weren't sure they believed this story.
 For one thing, when Seamus Finnigan asked eagerly to hear how Quirrell had fought off the zombie, Quirrell went pink and started talking about the weather; for another, they had noticed that a funny smell hung around the turban, and the Weasley twins insisted that it was stuffed full of garlic as well, so that Quirrell was protected wherever he went.

 Harry was very relieved to find out that he wasn't miles behind everyone else.
 Lots of people had come from Muggle families and, like him, hadn't had any idea that they were witches and wizards.
 There was so much to learn that even people like Ron didn't have much of a head start.